-In recent years, Florida has been ranked one of the worst states in the nation when it comes to highway safety.
-According to data released via navigation app TomTom's traffic index, Miami is ranked 6th nationwide for major traffic congestion.
+In recent years, Florida has been ranked as one of the worst states in the nation when it comes to highway traffic.
+According to data released via navigation app TomTom's traffic index, Miami is ranked 6th nationwide for major traffic collisions and congestion.

 But it's not only the congested traffic and the reckless driving.
 An aspect that is often overlooked when taking into account what causes car accidents is driving through roadway construction areas.

-As a motorist in South Florida, you are all too aware that work zones are a regular presence on our roads and highways.
-Although it is indispensable and useful to maintain and improve our roads, construction is also perilous for drivers, pedestrians, and workers.
-Some of the most catastrophic, and sometimes deadly, car accidents occur in work areas.
+As a motorist in South Florida, you are all too aware that work zones are a regular presence on our roadways and highways.
+Although it is indispensable and useful to maintain and improve our road traffic, construction is also perilous for drivers, pedestrians and workers.
+Some of the most catastrophic, and sometimes fatally, vehicle accidents occur in work areas.

 Depending on the circumstances, many different parties may be responsible for an unsafe environment.
-The car accident attorney at The Law Offices of Sean M. Cleary represents Miami residents and others who have been hurt in an accident in a construction zone.
-Assisting injured individuals in Miami-Dade, Monroe, Broward, Fort Lauderdale, and Palm Beach Counties, we are dedicated to asserting your rights against those responsible for harming you.
+Our car accident attorney at The Law Offices of Sean M. Cleary represents Miami residents and other parties who have been hurt in a personal injury accident in a construction zone.
+Assisting individuals who have been injured in Miami-Dade, Monroe, Broward, Fort Lauderdale and Palm Beach Counties, we are dedicated to asserting your legal rights against those responsible for your bodily injury.

-What are the leading causes of construction zone car accidents in Miami?
+What are the leading causes of construction zone automobile accidents in Miami?

-Construction zone accidents happen regularly on Florida's highways or roads.
+Construction zone accidents are common on Florida's highways or roads.
 Work zones are often dangerous for drivers who have to navigate through confusing lane changes as well as signs and objects.
-Many factors can contribute to car accidents in work zones, including:
+There are many factors that can contribute to motor vehicle accidents in work zones, including:

 Inadequate or faulty signs and warnings